ItsJuanito/WeatherApp/README.md

 # WeatherApp

 # Img Folder
-  - contains different background images that change depending on weather forecast.
+  - contains different images that change the ui background depending on weather forecast.

 # Master Folder
   - main.css                  : Contains styling for the results taken in from user's search.